Senate Bill No. 588

 (G) Whether personnel employed by the applicant in wholesale drug distribution have appropriate education or experience, or both education and experience, to assume responsibility for positions related to compliance with the requirements of this article;

-(H) Compliance with requirements to maintain and make available to the Board of Pharmacy or to federal, state or local law-enforcement officials those records required by this article; and
+(G) (H) Compliance with requirements to maintain and make available to the board of pharmacy or to federal, state or local law-enforcement officials those records required by this article; and

-(I) Any other factors or qualifications the Board of Pharmacy considers relevant to and consistent with the public health and safety, including whether the granting of the license would not be in the public interest.
+(H) (I) Any other factors or qualifications the board of pharmacy considers relevant to and consistent with the public health and safety, including whether the granting of the license would not be in the public interest.

-(d) An employee of any licensed wholesale drug distributor need not seek licensure under this section and may lawfully possess pharmaceutical drugs when the employee is acting in the usual course of business or employment.
+(f) An agent or employee of any licensed wholesale drug distributor need not seek licensure under this section and may lawfully possess pharmaceutical drugs when the agent or employee is acting in the usual course of business or employment.

-(e) The issuance of a license pursuant to this article does not change or affect tax liability imposed by this state's Department of Tax and Revenue on any wholesale drug distributor.
+(g) The issuance of a license pursuant to this article does not change or affect tax liability imposed by this state's department of tax and revenue on any wholesale drug distributor.

-(1) A change of the physical address or mailing address;
+(1) A change of the physical and mailing, or both, address;

 (2) A change of the responsible individual, compliance officer or other executive officers or board members;